- The average cost of home insurance in Virginia is $924 per year for a policy with $250,000 in dwelling coverage.

 Best home insurance companies in Virginia

-As one of the largest property and casualty insurers in the U.S. by market share, Chubb offers home insurance to Virginia homeowners with several extras.
-These include tree removal after a storm, data restoration after a computer virus and lock replacement for stolen or lost keys.
+Chubb may be for Virginia homeowners interested in comprehensive policies.
+Chubb policies may offer tree removal after a storm, data restoration after a computer virus and lock replacement for stolen or lost keys.
 Homeowners also have options for extended replacement cost, which includes coverage for upgrades to match current building codes.
-With one of the more expensive average premiums on our list for the state, Chubb might not be the best company for homeowners seeking low-cost policies.
-The New York-based publicly-traded company also offers personal umbrella, professional liability and cyber insurance.
-Chubb carries an A++ (Superior) financial strength rating from AM Best.
+But with the most expensive average premiums on our list for the state, Chubb might not be the best company for Virginia homeowners seeking low-cost policies.
+The company also earned a below-average customer satisfaction score from J.D.
+Power.

 Learn more: Chubb Insurance review